 Diagnosis of pyorrhea is based on the signs and symptoms of the patient.

-In making a diagnosis the Dr. will review the medical history of the patient to identify any factors that cause pyorrhea, such as the habit of smoking, chewing tobacco, and alcohol intake.
+In making a diagnosis the doctor will review the medical history of the patient to identify any factors that cause pyorrhea, such as the habit of smoking, chewing tobacco, and alcohol intake.

 By examination of the mouth to look for plaque and tartar buildup and to check for easy bleeding.